jsb58p/CS-303-Assignment-1/README.md

 -In order to handle exceptions thrown by class member functions, main function should include try/catch block:

         try{
-        //this is where member functions should be called }
+        /*this is where member functions should be called*/ }
         catch(std::out_of_range& ex){
         std::cerr << "Out of range exception has ocurred" << std::endl;